 To avoid paying the fees and the cost of moving the asphalt grindings, some contractors will offer the shavings to a nearby farmer or other land owner for free.
 The property owner accepts the free grindings for personal use — maybe to build a driveway or paved area to park farm machinery.

-What the property owners often don’t realize is that a stormwater permit is required from the local jurisdiction — either the local municipality or Kane County — for land disturbance of more than 5,000 square feet or 250 cubic yards.
+What the property owners often don’t realize is that a stormwater permit is required from the local jurisdiction — either the local municipality or Kane County.

-“Over the past five years, Kane County has seen a significant increase in asphalt grindings finding their way onto farm and other properties within the county,” Wollnik said.
+“Over the past seven years, Kane County has seen a significant increase in asphalt grindings finding their way onto farm and other properties within the county,” Wollnik said.

-Depending on the amount of grindings, the property owner may need to construct potentially expensive stormwater improvements on their property to receive the grindings, including capping the grindings, storm sewers and stormwater detention that is required to be designed by a professional engineer.
+Depending on the amount of grindings, the property owner may need to construct potentially expensive stormwater improvements on his or her property, including capping the grindings with a hard surface, storm sewers and stormwater detention that is required to be designed by a professional engineer.

 In addition to the potential violation fees, disposal fees, permit fees, design fees and construction fees, the “free” asphalt grindings can end up costing the property owner thousands of dollars.